giuliataurino/Archival_AI_DEPOSIT/README.md

 5. Qualitative evaluation: a human archivist reviews the generated metadata to ensure accuracy, address potential errors, and suggest necessary adjustments.
 This feedback is used for A/B testing and paired with other evaluation metrics to assess model's accuracy;
 6. Model training: training VLMs on large datasets of annotated archival materials to learn patterns and associations between visual or textual features and corresponding metadata. [extra step]

-Potential benefits of AI DEPOSIT:
+Potential benefits of AI DePOSIT:

 1. Increased efficiency: automating metadata creation significantly reduces the time and labor required to catalog large collections;
 2. Improved discoverability: Richer and more accurate metadata improves the ability of researchers to find relevant archival materials through search functions;